 Skip the pre-packaged fruits and veggies and buy loose produce from your grocery store or farmers market.
 The produce will be perfectly fine in the reusable bag that you already brought with you!

 People get a new toothbrush every few months, throwing away the old ones.
 Instead of using a plastic one, switch to a compostable bamboo toothbrush.
+You can find some great ones at The Other Straw.

 8. Coffee Cups/Lids